CtrlK

 Trigger Term Quality

-Includes relevant terms like 'Claude Code agents', 'system prompts', and 'Anthropic best practices', which users might mention.
-However, it misses common variations like 'sub-agent', 'agentic workflow', 'agent orchestration', 'multi-agent', or 'tool use' that users would naturally say.
+Includes some relevant terms like 'Claude Code agents', 'system prompts', 'Anthropic best practices', but misses natural user phrases like 'build an agent', 'sub-agent', 'agentic workflow', 'multi-agent', or 'agent orchestration'.
+The terms present are somewhat technical rather than what users would naturally say.

 2 / 3